Child Abuse and Neglect Reporting Act (CANRA)

 3. Provide the mandated reporter with the referral number, telephone number and name of the office that will provide the in-person response.

-4. If the caller is not a mandated reporter do not provide the referral number.
-Provide only the telephone number and name of the office that will provide the in-person response.
+3. It is not necessary to give information regarding the response time.
+Do not provide the referral number.
+The caller may be provided with the telephone number and name of the office that will provide the in-person response.

 Responding to Inquiries on an Open Referral/Case